 \section{Proposed epistemic reject-option predictor}

-The goal of our framework is to construct a reject-option predictor that bases its accept–reject decisions solely on epistemic uncertainty.
-We define this predictor as the solution to a well-posed optimization problem.
-The central idea is to depart from standard Bayesian learning, which minimizes expected loss~\eqref{equ:BaysianRejOptObj}, and instead minimizing expected regret.
+The goal of our framework is to construct a reject-option predictor whose accept–reject decisions are based solely on epistemic uncertainty.
+We formulate this predictor as the solution to a well-posed decision-making problem by departing from standard Bayesian learning, which minimizes expected loss~\eqref{equ:BaysianRejOptObj}, and instead minimizing expected regret.
 Regret is defined as the performance gap between the predictor inferred from data and the Bayes-optimal predictor with full knowledge of the underlying parameters.
-The predictor abstains when the regret for a given input exceeds a specified rejection cost, which determines the maximum performance degradation, relative to the optimal predictor, that we are willing to accept.
+The resulting predictor abstains whenever the expected regret for a given input exceeds a specified rejection cost, which determines the maximum performance degradation, relative to the optimal predictor, that we are willing to accept.